-Many biological processes, including bone formation, depend on it – that’s why it’s a Foundation Supplement on the Save Our Bones Program.
+Many biological processes, including bone formation, depend on it – that’s why it’s a Foundation Supplement in the Osteoporosis Reversal Program.
 And it’s found in delicious foods like almonds, sesame seeds, and a variety of seafood.

 Today we’re going to take an in-depth look at copper, starting with its role in reversing and preventing osteoporosis and osteopenia.

 While you don’t need a large amount of this mineral, it’s nonetheless crucial for youthful, fracture-resistant bones, and here’s why.

 - Connective tissue formation relies on copper, and your bones rely on connective tissue.
 As a functional component of several coenzymes, copper is critical for the coenzyme-dependent process of the cross-linking of collagen and elastin.
 The specific coenzyme involved in this process is lysyl oxidase, which depends on copper for its proper function.

 Collagen and elastin make up your strong, flexible connective tissue.
 It actually forms the bone matrix where minerals are deposited, and its tough, flexible nature is largely responsible for bone’s tensile strength and fracture resistance (it helps bones bend instead of break, in other words).

 Copper interacts with other trace minerals, such as manganese, iron, and zinc.
 Copper is the third moiety in a trio of minerals (manganese, zinc, and copper) that make up an extremely important antioxidant called Superoxide Dismutase.
 This antioxidant is a key player in saving your bones from oxidative damage and restoring their youthful integrity, and without copper, Superoxide Dismutase simply can’t form.